tommadness/KH2Randomizer/docs/settings/index.md

 ### Starting Visit Availability

-**Availability** - How "visits" for worlds that have them (the 13 portal worlds) should be initially available.

-* All Visits - All visits of all worlds are available from the beginning of the seed.
-* First Visits - All first visits are immediately available, but you must find visit unlock items to access subsequent visits in each visit-capable world.
-* No Visits - No world visits are immediately available, outside the ones that are always present.
-You must find a visit unlock item in the immediately available areas to proceed.
-* Random Visits - Unlock a random set of visits by starting with random visit unlock items.
-Use `Minimum Visits Available` and `Maximum Visits Available` to configure a range of how many.
-* Specific Visits - Unlock a specific set of visits by starting with specific visit unlock items.
-Use the individual location options to configure how many visits to make available at the start for each location.

-**Minimum Visits Available** - When using Random Visits, the minimum number of random visits to unlock at the start.
+**Minimum Visits Available** - The minimum number of random visits to unlock at the start.
 This can be the same as `Maximum Visits Available` to configure an exact number of random visits.

-**Maximum Visits Available** - When using Random Visits, the maximum number of random visits to unlock at the start.
+**Maximum Visits Available** - The maximum number of random visits to unlock at the start.
 This can be the same as `Minimum Visits Available` to configure an exact number of random visits.

-**(individual location options)** - When using Specific Visits, the number of visits to make available at the start for each location.
+**(individual location options)** - The number of visits to make available at the start for each location.

 > See the [Visit Unlock Items](../unlocks/index.md) page for more information about visit unlocking.